plone/training/testing/start.rst

   $ bin/test

-Run all tests including robot tests:
+Run all tests including robot tests (we will see later what they are):

 .. code-block:: console